Walser people: History

 The Walser people originate from the Swiss canton of Valais.
 Around 1300, they started to migrate.
 As of 2022, the reasons are not historically documented; however, they are speculated to be due to overpopulation, climate change or poverty.

 In many places Walser settlers received the "Walser right" (colonist right), that is, personal freedom, with the right to form their own judicial communities and the right of the free hereditary rights of land.
 When a settler died, the estate passed to his heirs.
-The "Walser law" was granted against a moderate interest and the obligation to serve in the war.
+The "Walser law" was granted against a moderate interest and the obligation to serve in wartime.

 Geographical distribution

 In Switzerland, the German-speaking part of the canton of Valais is the original region of the Walser.
 There are 26 Walser communities that were settled by the Walser migration (and seven others that originally were, but where Walser German is not spoken any more).
 These are: Simplon, in Canton of Valais; Bosco/Gurin, in Canton of Ticino; and the following communities in Graubünden (Grisons): Obersaxen; Valsertal (Vals, St. Martin); Safiental (Valendas, Versam, Tenna, Safien); Rheinwald (Medels, Nufenen, Splügen, Sufers, Hinterrhein, Avers); Schanfigg (Arosa, Langwies); Albula (Mutten, Schmitten, Wiesen); Landquart (Davos, Klosters, Furna, Says, St. Antönien, Valzeina).
 Wartau, (Matug, Walserberg, Palfris) and Walser speaking people may live in the canton of Geneva.